New Member Orientation

 6. Spring Branch/Bulverde Lions Club

-Our Club Meeting Format: We meet the 2nd and 4th Wednesdays of each month at The Club at Garden Ridge, 21320 Water Wood, Garden Ridge, Texas, 78266.
+Our Club Meeting Format: We meet the 2nd and 4th Wednesdays of each month at the Garden Ridge Community Center, 9400 Municipal Pkwy, Garden Ridge, Texas, 78266.
 6:30pm Social Time 7:00pm Meeting

 - Call to order